IQSS/dataverse/doc/sphinx-guides/source/api/sword.rst

 Dataverse implements most of SWORDv2_, which is specified at http://swordapp.github.io/SWORDv2-Profile/SWORDProfile.html .
 Please reference the `SWORDv2 specification`_ for expected HTTP status codes (i.e. 201, 204, 404, etc.), headers (i.e. "Location"), etc.

 As a profile of AtomPub, XML is used throughout SWORD.
 As of Dataverse 4.0 datasets can also be created via JSON using the "native" API.
-SWORD is limited to the dozen or so fields listed below in the crosswalk, but the native API allows you to populate all metadata fields available in Dataverse.
+SWORD is limited to the dozen or so fields listed in :ref:`sword_db_element_crosswalk`, but the native API allows you to populate all metadata fields available in Dataverse.

 .. _SWORD: http://en.wikipedia.org/wiki/SWORD_%28protocol%29